chalu/turbo-meme-gen/README.md

 > **Quotes files** are simple files containing a quote per line.
 A line of quote is a simple text where the **-** character separates the text of the quote from the author.
 E.g a .txt or .pdf quotes file can have multiple lines like :point_down: :point_down:  <br > `People will never forget how you made them feel - Maya Angelou` <br >  Out of the box, supported quote file formats are .txt, .pdf, .csv, and .docx
 ---
-> **Images** from which to generate the memes can be of any of the popular image formats.
-So far, we've tested with .jpg | jpeg, and .png
+> **Images** from which to generate the memes can be any of the popular image formats.
+So far, we've tested with .jpg | jpeg, and .png, but I don't see why webp won't be supported :grin:

 ### Modules